lightdash/lightdash/docs/docs/guides/how-to-promote-content.md

 # How to promote content

-Promoting content enables you to copy content from one project to another, this can also be used to replicate changes from one `development project` into a `production project`.
-This helps keep everything consistent and makes it easier to manage changes.
+Promoting content enables you to copy content from one project to another.
+It's especially useful when working with preview or development projects.
+You can promote charts created in your development projects to production, so it's easy to test and make changes without the fear of breaking things in production.

 ## How promoting works